hassan-ak/learn-graphql/step04_gql_queries_nextjs/README.md

 # GraphQL queries in Next.js 13

-This guide will walk you through the steps to use qraphql in Next.JS 13 both in server as well as client components
+This guide will walk you through the steps to use graphql in Next.JS 13 both in server as well as client components

 1. Create a next app.